barsharajput/fake-news-detector/README.md

 2. Paste news article
 3. Select model
 4. Click Analyze News
-5. View results with charts & explanations
+5. View prediction, charts, and explanation

 ---

-📸 Screenshots

-- AI Confidence Meter
-- Fake vs Real Visualization
-- Dashboard Analysis

----

 ⚠️ Disclaimer

-This system provides probabilistic predictions and should be used as a decision-support tool, not as a final fact verification source.
+This system provides probabilistic predictions and should be used as a decision-support tool, not as a final fact verification system.

 ---